Keeping Warm On An Air Mattress

 Blankets/Sleeping Bag

 This has to be one of the easiest solutions on the list.
-Simply add a couple blankets on top of the mattress and they will reduce the heat you lose through the mattress.
+Add a couple of blankets on top of the mattress, and they will reduce the heat you lose through the mattress.
 Keep in mind, carrying multiple blankets can be bulky for camping purposes.

 Mattress Pad

 Similarly to the previous options, a mattress pad adds additional insulation.
-Consider layering a blanket or two under a mattress pad for clean, secure, extra warmth in the night.
+Consider layering a blanket under a mattress pad for clean, secure, extra warmth at night.

 Foam

-A slice or two of high density foam will stop the cold mattress air from sending a chill up your spine in the night.
-Pair it up with any of the other options mentioned above for additional warmth.
+A slice or two of high-density foam will stop the cold mattress air from sending a chill up your spine the night.
+Pair it with any of the other options mentioned above for warmth.

 Investing In Technology